shashwatjolly/Raseed/README.md

   - Passbook option shows all your transactions at one place.
 * Debit Credit Mobile
 * Profile section shows the details of current user.
 * Offers section will show the offers provided by various companies.
-At present, this section is hardcoded and will be updatedin future.
+At present, this section is hardcoded and will be updated in future.

 *For every transaction, the receipt of payment/bill is provided and e-mailed to e-mail address provided by the user*